[2026 Applications Closed]

 — Carol Mimura, Assistant Vice Chancellor, IP & Industry Research Alliances (IPIRA), UC Berkeley

-- $250+ million — raised in disclosed funding by these startups.
+- $1.3 billion — raised in disclosed funding by the startups

 - Application: C2M’s review committee does not sign NDAs for the applications, so your submitted material should be specific enough to evaluate, but general enough to protect your intellectual property.